Volunteer with Elephants

 All the money raised goes directly back to the elephants for food, and medical supplies.
 As most elephant sanctuaries are not-for profit organizations it is very difficult for them to keep operating throughout the year due to running costs and the money you pay really helps.
 I couldn't recommend this experience highly enough.

-What to Expect from a Volunteering with Elephants in Chiang Mai
+Volunteering with Elephants in Chiang Mai

 I was picked up at 6:30am the next morning to visit an Elephant sanctuary along with the other members of my group that day.
 It takes about one - two hours to get there and the guide in the car makes that time pass quickly by giving you a very interesting background chat on elephants and park itself.
 He also allowed us some nap time.
 It filled me a sort of giddy excitement and confidence that again, I was going to see these animals in a very natural environment and not under any cruel circumstances.